 Distributor Take back Scheme (PV Cycle)

-This gives guidance on how to apply to be an AATF.
+Guidance on how to apply to be an AATF:

 WEEE public registers (Environment Agency)